Discrete Diffusion Models: Novel Analysis and New Sampler Guarantees: Main Convergence Results

 Here $\TV{q_0}{q_\delta} \lesssim d \delta$.
 Similarly, if we take $t_{k+1} - t_k = \kappa \min\cbrc{1, T-t_k}$, it suffices that $T = \log (d (\log S)/\eps)$ and $N = \Tilde{O}\brc{d^2 S / \eps}$ to reach $\eps$ KL-divergence error.

 \end{theorem}

 Notably, this is the \emph{first} theoretical convergence guarantee characterized for the Euler method and Tweedie $\tau$-leaping.
 Compared with vanilla $\tau$-leaping, since both samplers require the same number of iterations but a decreased number of samples per-step (by a factor of $\calO(S)$), our \Cref{thm:euler_tweedie} shows that the Euler method and Tweedie $\tau$-leaping enjoy less overall sampling complexity for a given target accuracy $\eps$.
 This benefit becomes more significant when $S$ is large, as in many practical tasks \cite{lou2024entropy}.
+We have also numerically compared these samplers in \Cref{fig:samplers-tv} in \Cref{app:numer}.